Ratolon/fidder/docs/index.md

 Fidder will fetch the needed weights from Zenodo on its first run.
 To do so, [pooch](https://www.fatiando.org/pooch/latest/index.html) is used to download the weights to your computer.
 In Unix-like systems, this will [default](https://www.fatiando.org/pooch/latest/api/generated/pooch.os_cache.html#pooch-os-cache) to _~/.cache/fidder_ unless XDG_CACHE_HOME is set to a different location.

 # Notes
+Batch prediction and erasing requires that the exact same file names exist in all folders.

 This package provides similar functionality to [BoxNet](http://www.warpem.com/warp/?page_id=135) from Warp